ryantd42/NY-Legislative-Git/2023/S612D-2023/bill.md

- PROVIDING  SERVICES  TO A CANDIDATE WHO HAS AN ELECTION OVERSEEN BY SUCH EMPLOYEE'S OFFICE, INCLUDING BUT NOT  LIMITED  TO,  PRINTING  COMPANIES, ELECTION CONSULTING COMPANIES, DIRECT MAIL COMPANIES AND DIGITAL MARKET- ING  COMPANIES.
-NO  BOARD OF ELECTIONS EMPLOYEE SHALL MAINTAIN A DIRECT FINANCIAL INTEREST IN OR BE EMPLOYED BY A VENDOR OR COMPANY  THAT  SELLS TO  THE  BOARD VOTING MACHINES, ELECTRONIC POLL BOOKS, PRINTERS OR OTHER
+ PROVIDING  SERVICES  TO A CANDIDATE WHO HAS AN ELECTION OVERSEEN BY SUCH EMPLOYEE'S OFFICE, INCLUDING BUT NOT  LIMITED  TO,  PRINTING  COMPANIES, ELECTION CONSULTING COMPANIES, DIRECT MAIL COMPANIES AND DIGITAL MARKET-

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02172-28-4
+  LBD02172-30-4
- S. 612--C  2
+ S. 612--D  2

- TECHNICAL OR ELECTRONIC EQUIPMENT.
+ ING  COMPANIES.
+NO  BOARD OF ELECTIONS EMPLOYEE SHALL MAINTAIN A DIRECT FINANCIAL INTEREST IN OR BE EMPLOYED BY A VENDOR OR COMPANY  THAT  SELLS TO  THE  BOARD VOTING MACHINES, ELECTRONIC POLL BOOKS, PRINTERS OR OTHER TECHNICAL  OR ELECTRONIC EQUIPMENT.
 A VIOLATION OF ANY OF THE PROVISIONS OF THIS SUBDIVISION SHALL BE  CAUSE  FOR  DISCIPLINE  BY  THE  BOARD  OF ELECTIONS, INCLUDING REMOVAL OF THE BOARD OF ELECTIONS EMPLOYEE.
-  2. (A)  NO  BOARD  OF ELECTIONS EMPLOYEE SHALL REMAIN ON THE BOARD OF ELECTIONS PAYROLL WHILE ALSO A  CANDIDATE  FOR  AN  OFFICE  WHO  HAS  AN ELECTION  OVERSEEN  BY  THE  BOARD  AT  WHICH THEY ARE EMPLOYED.
+  2. NO  BOARD  OF  ELECTIONS  EMPLOYEE  SHALL  REMAIN  ON THE BOARD OF ELECTIONS PAYROLL WHILE ALSO A  CANDIDATE  FOR  AN  OFFICE  WHO  HAS  AN ELECTION  OVERSEEN  BY  THE  BOARD  AT  WHICH THEY ARE EMPLOYED.
 FOR THE PURPOSES OF THIS ARTICLE, A BOARD OF ELECTIONS EMPLOYEE SHALL BE  DEEMED